Tackling secondary breast cancer

-Unfortunately, secondary breast cancer is not yet preventable or curable.
+Unfortunately, secondary breast cancer is not yet curable.
 Our Gap Analysis highlighted the need to do much more to understand the biology of the disease and how to effectively tackle it.

 We need to better understand when and how cancer cells escape and spread to become incurable metastatic breast cancer, if we are to find ways to stop this becoming life-threatening.